 Regrettably, some of the most remarkable people I met are no longer with us.
 I miss Jerry Remick’s unique correspondence, the off-the-wall approach of Tim Benford, the distinct personalities of Earl Salterio, Sommer James, Sheldon Carroll, and most recently, Jim Charlton.
 And of course, Paul Fiocca, the former publisher of CCN.

 Through all of these changes, the nature of coin collecting hasn’t changed all that much.

-Going back through former issues it was remarkable to find that collectors have always sought eye-appeal, pursued key dates, and dreamed of great rarities such as the 1911 dollar.
-The fact that I have been able to hold this coin on more than one occasion is a cherished memory for me.
-Predicting the future is a game best left to psychics and science fiction writers.
-I have no idea what the next 50 years will bring for coin collecting, but I do know one thing.
-There will still be coin collectors in 2063, with a bit of luck I will still be around to offer my thoughts on CCN’s 100th anniversary.
+Going back through former issues it was remarkable to find that collectors have always sought eye-appeal, pursued key dates and dreamed of great rarities such as the 1911 dollar.
+The fact I have been able to hold this coin on more than one occasion is a cherished memory for me.
+Predicting the future is a game best left to psychics and science-fiction writers.
+I have no idea what the next 50 years will bring for coin collecting, but I do know one thing: there will still be coin collectors in 2063, and with a bit of luck, I will still be around to offer my thoughts on CCN’s 100th anniversary.